-Exxon to Heavily Invest in U.S. Shale With 16 New Drilling Projects
+Exxon to Make Large Oil Rig Investment in U.S. Shale With 16 New Drilling Projects

 On Wednesday, March 4, Exxon Mobil Corp. announced an ambitious long-term plan to invest heavily in the shale fields of Texas, North Dakota and Oklahoma as a means to spur revival throughout the oil and gas industry.